WinVector/wrapr/extras/WraprImplementationUpdate.md

     ##     y <- list(X = d$y, X2 = d$X, v1 = y, v2 = ` X`)
     ## }

 Notice `base::substitute()` doesn't re-write left-hand-sides of argument bindings.
 This is why I originally didn't consider using this implementation.
 Re-writing left-hand-sides of assignments is critical in expressions such as `dplyr::mutate( RESULTCOL = INPUTCOL + 1)`.
+Also `base::substitute()` doesn't special case the `d$"X"` situation (which really isn't that important).

 Conclusion
 ----------